 The next step, using a sharp pencil and square, was to check the wood for squareness, mark a clean square line near the end of the wood, make a clean cut with the electric miter saw and smooth any rough bits with sandpaper.

-Having squared off one end I was then able to measure the required length from that end and with the square mark a straight line at the correct distance; then double checking the measurement before cutting.
+Having squared off one end, I was then able to measure the required length from that end and, with the square, mark a straight line at the correct distance, then double-check the measurement before cutting.

-Finally, the two side panels were cut to the correct length with the electric miter saw and the cut edges quickly smoothed with a bit of sandpaper.
+Finally, the two side panels were cut to the correct length with the electric miter saw, and the cut edges were quickly smoothed with a bit of sandpaper.

 Measuring and Cutting the Side Panels to Width